liwuqi/dockerfly/README.md

 Caveats
 ========================
-enable sshd service in docker is unsafe, see here:
+Enable sshd service in docker is unsafe, see here:

 http://jpetazzo.github.io/2014/06/23/docker-ssh-considered-evil/